 The defendants also sought prosecution records related to Cynthia Baldwin, a former state Supreme Court justice who accompanied the two men to the grand jury while serving as Penn State's chief counsel.

-Also on the discovery wish list was information concerning Wendell Courtney, a former Penn State chief counsel who resigned as lawyer to The Second Mile, the children's charity, upon the former assistant coach's arrest in November.
+on the discovery wish list was information concerning Wendell Courtney, a former Penn State chief counsel who resigned as lawyer to The Second Mile, the children's charity, upon the former assistant coach's arrest in November.

-investigation said Courtney was aware of the 1998 investigation.
+A grand jury investigation said Courtney was aware of the 1998 investigation.
 Courtney, who now works for a Harrisburg law firm, did not return a message seeking comment.

 State prosecutors said in a recent Curley-Schultz case filing that they had obtained emails among Schultz, Curley and others "that contradict their testimony before the grand jury," and that they recently obtained a file that Schultz kept relating to Sandusky.